 Blue Star Equiculture is calling on ALL horse owners and horse lovers to stand up for carriage horses and defend them from those who would rather there be NO domestic horses anywhere - including yours.

 Blue Star Equiculture volunteers standing up for working horses, May 1, 2011, Grand Army Plaza, New York, NY.
 This Beautiful Horse's name is Ernie.

-To begin, I think that the most important part of the whole “carriage horse debate” is that question that Ms. Allen asked which is “Why is this a good life for a horse?”
-(She also pointed to some of the claims of "abuse" leveled by the organizations in New York whose sole purpose is to ban carriage horses from New York City.)
+To begin, I think that the most important part of the whole “carriage horse debate” is the question that asked which is “Why is this a good life for a horse?”

 Most all of us would say that a good life for a horse is one where their physical and mental needs are met.
 (For a complete list of Blue Star’s beliefs about horses, see our Credo, here: http://www.equiculture.org/credo.aspx)

 Let’s talk about those physical and mental needs that make up a good life for a horse, and how carriage horses, especially those in New York City, have all these needs met or exceeded.

 You can also jump directly to these sections: